Gouthham/PREDICTIVE-HEALTH-MANAGEMENT-SYSTEM-/README.md

 **Usage**

-1. Navigate to the deployed app: GenHealthCare.
+1. Navigate to the deployed app: https://genhealthcare.streamlit.app.
 2. Select symptoms from the dropdown menu.
 3. Click "Predict Disease" to get the result.
 4. View the predicted disease and the recommended health advice.